codeegoh/decodetomorrow/README.md

 #### 17. Travel Map Screen

-While enjoying your tour, you can also start your gamified location-based hunting of points and gifts.
+While enjoying your tour, you can also start your gamified location-based hunting for points and gifts.

 <img src="readme_images/17-travel_map.png"  width="300">